Eleonore Schönborn: Life and career

 In September 1945, Schönborn was expelled from Czechoslovakia and fled with her two small children Philipp and Christoph.
 She found shelter first with relatives in Breiteneich in Lower Austria.
 From 1946, she lived with her sister in Graz, where she was later reunited with her husband.
 They had two more children, Barbara and Michael.
 The family moved to Schruns in 1950, where she found work.

 In 1958, the couple divorced.
 (Note: Munzinger: 1959.)
 She made a living working at the Getzner Textil company in Bludenz, where she worked for 30 years.
 Due to her language proficiency, she was promoted to chief secretary, procurist and press speaker, the first woman in such positions in Vorarlberg.
 She had a house built for her family, and was active in the council of the church parish.

-Schönberg was the first woman elected to the Schruns municipal council, serving from 1975 to 1985, initiating the erection of museums in Montafon.
+Schönborn was the first woman elected to the Schruns municipal council, serving from 1975 to 1985, initiating the erection of museums in Montafon.
 From 1979 to 2000, she was museum director of the Montafoner Heimatmuseum Schruns.
 She founded, together with nurse and nun Bernardis Hinrichs, an association for medical assistance and care at home (Krankenpflegeverein Außermontafon).

 In 2008, she was made an honorary member.
 She was awarded the Order of Merit of Vorarlberg in 1997, and in Gold in 2013, and received the Decoration of Honour for Services to the Republic of Austria in 2013.

 She recounted in interviews and her memoir her memories of her expulsion, the life of her son Christoph, who became Cardinal and Archbishop of Vienna, and social topics in general.
 Schönborn opposed the deportation of refugee families.
 She was a committed European and also a passionate card player.

 Due to restrictions during the COVID-19 pandemic, she was unable to celebrate her centenary with her family.

+Death

 With limited ability to move, and almost completely blind, Schönborn died in Schruns on 25 February 2022, aged 101.